 If you were wondering, “what is stone veneer,” hopefully, you have a clearer understanding.
-Not all stone veneers are created equal, so you need to know what you’re buying before you choose it.
+Not all stone veneer products are created equal, so you need to know what you’re buying before you choose it.

-If you’re interested in updating your home with high-quality natural stone veneers, Southwest Stone Supply can help.
-We have the best and largest selection of veneers in Mid-Missouri, so browse our site, come in and look in person, or feel free to contact us with any questions.
+If you’re interested in updating your home with premium stone veneer, Southwest Stone Supply can help.
+We have the best and largest selection of veneers in central Missouri, so browse our site, come in and look in person, or feel free to contact us with any questions.

 Like this?
 Please share!

 Want to read more about Stone Veneer?
 You may also find these posts helpful!

 If you’re searching for “landscaping suppliers near me” that offer expert advice and help, be sure to check out Southwest Stone Supply in